 There are two main airports in Sicily.
 The airport of Palermo is located in the Northwest, whereas the one in Catania is in the Southeast.

-Once we have booked the flights, now comes the difficult part: deciding our travel itinerary.
+Once we book our flights, now comes the most difficult decision: our travel itinerary.

 Top things TO do IN SICILY IN 10 DAYS